Few topics are discussed as controversial as that of artificial intelligence. As is often the case, new technologies bring uncertainty.

 Of course, in addition to the further development of existing AI phenomena such as chatbots, the simple example of parking assistance or self-driving cars, there are also many more far-reaching efforts and visions.

+AI cannot only increase efficiency in the form of machine learning, but also make many processes more reliable.
 For example, robotics could advance medicine to such an extent that the risk of high-precision procedures or complicated operations is reduced to a minimum or made possible in the first place.
 And this without necessarily crowding out specialist personnel.
+Partial steps in production and manufacturing can also be carried out more predictably and almost flawlessly.

 Read more